 Target Audience: Groups

 There are many additional ways to engage your group in refugee ministry.
 From specialized collection drives to vision trips in the refugee community, Exodus will design an opportunity to meet your needs.
+For more information, contact us.

 Scroll to Top